JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 **Local Execution:**  Perform inference directly on the edge device.
 **Offloading:**  Send the task to a nearby edge device or cloud server for inference.
 **Collaborative Execution: ** Split inference tasks across devices (e.g., pre-processing locally, inferencing remotely).

+## Recommended Setup:
+**1.Architecture:** Use a controller-based architecture if the system is medium-to-large scale or the coordination logic is complex.

+For smaller systems or performance-critical scenarios, consider direct communication.
+**2.Protocol:**

+Use gRPC for robust, real-time, and low-latency communication.
+Combine with MQTT or ZeroMQ if you need to broadcast events or decouple communication.
+**3.Implementation:**

+Define a protocol with actions (TaskOffload, AdjustQuality, ReduceFPS, ResizeFrame) and associated metadata (e.g., node workload, target SLOs).
+Ensure the protocol supports bidirectional communication for dynamic adjustments.
+Let me know if you'd like help with implementation details!